 This section presents the results of the benchmarks described above.
-First the results for the GPU-based interpreter will be presented alongside the performance tuning process.
-This is followed by the results of the transpiler as well as the performance tuning process.
+First the results for the GPU-based interpreter and GPU transpiler alongside the performance tuning process will be presented in isolation.
 Finally, both GPU-based evaluators will be compared with each other to determine which of them performs the best.
 Additionally, these evaluators will be compared against the CPU-based interpreter to answer the research questions of this thesis.